camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 I utilized the "Push Pull Legs" training split, which means chest/triceps/front and side delts, followed by back/biceps/rear-delts, and then ending with legs.
 I then completed this routine again, thus exercising muscle groups twice per week.
 Both types of training were performed until failure.

-I maintained a body weight of 225 pounds, fluctuating of plus or minus five pounds.
+I maintained a body weight of 225 pounds, fluctuating plus or minus five pounds.
 To support my training, I aimed to consume 180-225 grams of protein daily.

 # Purpose
 Research Question: "Does high-intensity resistance training result in a statistically significant higher frequency of progressive overload compared to high-volume?"